-Offers exceptional versatility and can be used on just about any part of the body and includes a 29-piece accessory set.
+Offers exceptional versatility and can be used on just about any part of the body.
+It includes a 29-piece accessory set.
 Rechargeable and washable.
 Long battery life per charge.

 While it's pricey, it also has more to offer than competing groomers.

-Although affordable, this multi-purpose groomer offers features you'd find on a pricey model, including multiple settings, a rechargeable battery, and nine attachments.
+Although affordable, this multipurpose groomer offers features you'd find on a pricier model, including multiple settings, a rechargeable battery, and nine attachments.

 Short battery life and batteries that won't charge are common issues.
-Storage base is flimsy.
+The storage base is flimsy.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Although the height of manly style in the 1970s was a thick tuft of chest hair peeking out from a polyester leisure suit and an equally impressive mustache adorning the upper lip – picture Burt Reynolds in Smokey and the Bandit – the ensuing decades have seen excessive body hair fall out of favor.
 Today, the removal and grooming of body hair is a common procedure for most men.
 We’re talking about manscaping.